d-stephenson/d-stephenson.github.io/_posts/2021-10-04-journal-ten-prj701.md

 There are several team level and individual level goals in the forthcoming sprint:

+1. Amend the sales and revenue charts so the dashboard is fully automated, or automated to a sufficient degree that it requires minimal maintenance
+2. Understand the set-up process for alerts and notifications and discuss the requirements with the data team, i.e. what are the triggers for alerts
-1. Include financial data that is currently sent to stakeholders in regular emails which includes:
+3. Include financial data that is currently sent to stakeholders in regular emails which includes:

 - Current monthly revenue breakdown by region
 - Revenue split into direct sales revenue, partner revenue and total revenue